mattangebert/git-learning/README.md

 Often enough we want to adjust things that are already committed

-the last commit can be edited by using ``git commit --amend`` (!)
-Will only "easily" work when branch is not yet pushed
+the last commit can be edited by using ``git commit --amend``
+:warning: Will only "easily" work when branch is not yet pushed

 For older commits you have to perform and interactive rebase ``git rebase -i HEAD~3`` in the Editor window following actions are possible (by replacing the word pick)